pereznetworks/My-Random-Quotes-Web-App/README.md

 ## Future Plans

-### Obviously, I will want to add my quotes, lots and lots of more quotes.
+### Obviously, I will want to add my quotes, lots and lots quotes.

 ### I plan to release using various platforms and frameworks
   - a javascript-free version